BingHanLin/BingHanLin.github.io/binghan/source/_drafts/openfoam-sampling-and-monitoring-data.md

         axis    distance;    // x, y, z, xyz nPoints 100;
     }

     // Must be last entry
     #includeEtc "caseDicts/postProcessing/graphs/graph.cfg"

-In the configuration above, the _singleGraph_ function will extract velocity and pressure data from the 100 uniform distributed data points on the line.
-During the simulation, distance-value data is written into files in time directories within _postProcessing/singleGraph_.
 We can quickly display the data for x-component of velocity, last time (0.5 in my case), by running gnuplot with the following commands.

     gnuplot
     gnuplot> set style data linespoints